raspberrypilearning/flower-generator/en/step_2.md

 --- task ---

-Run your code again to check that the petals are straight.
+Run your code again to check that the flower's petals are straight now.

 ![screenshot](images/flower-6-straight.png)